mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 teeth need to be manually filed to prevent them puncturing the roof of the hasumbuk’s mouth or be worn by consuming vegetation.

-With a height of 120–140 centimetres at the shoulder, they are formidable when enraged; a common occurrence when farmhands are emptying the troughs used to feed them.
+With a height of 120–140 centimeters at the shoulder, they are formidable when enraged; a common occurrence when farmhands are emptying the troughs used to feed them.
 In the wild they are usually docile enough although if they feel threatened, will attack using their